theforeman/foreman_abrt/README.md

 ## Installation

-To be able to see ABRT bug reports in your Foreman instance, you need to install the plugin itself, set up the ABRT support in your smart proxies and configure your hosts to send the bug reports to their smart proxy.
+To be able to see ABRT bug reports in your Foreman instance, you need to install the plugin itself, install ABRT plugin for your smart proxies and configure your hosts to send the bug reports to their smart proxy.

 ### Installing the Foreman plugin